 It’s a pretty simple and direct question, but also one that has ramifications for community dental health as a whole.
 Given the fact that so many people have untreated cavities, that’s a whole lot of people who are possibly suffering from toothache!
 And toothache is definitely one symptom that should never be ignored because it indicates an underlying dental health problem.

-By booking an appointment with us here at Volterra Dental through our convenient online portal, you’ll be able to see Dr. Art Laos.
+By booking an appointment with us here at Volterra Dental through our convenient online portal, you’ll be able to see Dr. Richard Blackburn.
 He is a highly trained professional who can offer general and cosmetic dentistry.
 But how do you know whether you need to have general dental work or cosmetic dental work?
 What’s the difference between them?

 Clearing up the confusion